slembcke/slembcke.github.io/_drafts/WaveSim.md

 				${code};
 				return [x_out, y_out];
 			`
-		)
+		);
 	}

-	const code_area = document.getElementById("two-wave-code")
+	const code_area = document.getElementById("two-wave-code");
-	let func = compile(code_area.value)
+	let func = compile(code_area.value);
 	code_area.oninput = (e => {
-		const output = document.getElementById("two-wave-error")
+		const output = document.getElementById("two-wave-error");
 		try {
-			const f = compile(code_area.value)
+			const f = compile(code_area.value);
-			f(0, 0)
+			f(0, 0);
-			func = f
+			func = f;
-			output.hidden = true
+			output.hidden = true;
 		} catch(err) {
-			console.error(err)
+			console.error(err);
-			output.hidden = false
+			output.hidden = false;
-			output.textContent = err
+			output.textContent = err;
 		}
 	})

 	return function(t){
-		const n = 80, scale = canvas.width/(n - 1)
+		const n = 80, scale = canvas.width/(n - 1);
-		ctx.setTransform(scale, 0, 0, -scale, canvas.width/2, canvas.height/2)
+		ctx.setTransform(scale, 0, 0, -scale, canvas.width/2, canvas.height/2);
-		ctx.lineCap = ctx.lineJoin = "round"
+		ctx.lineCap = ctx.lineJoin = "round";

 		// Draw long wave
-		ctx.lineWidth = 3/scale
+		ctx.lineWidth = 3/scale;
-		ctx.strokeStyle = "#0CF"
+		ctx.strokeStyle = "#0CF";
-		ctx.beginPath()
+		ctx.beginPath();
 		for(let i = -n; i < n; i++){
-			let [x, y] = func(i, 10*t)
+			let [x, y] = func(i, 10*t);
-			ctx.lineTo(x, y)
+			ctx.lineTo(x, y);
 		}
-		ctx.stroke()
+		ctx.stroke();
 	}
 })
 </script>

 * Try different wavelengths
-* Try dividing by wavelength like before instead of it's square root
+* What happens if you pick wavelengths that are similar?
 * Can you cause the wave to break by adding smaller waves that are fine independently?
-* What happens if you pick wavelengths that are similar?
+* Try dividing time by wavelength like before instead of it's square root
+* Try dividing time by a constant

-If Mixing two waves looks so nice, you'd be correct to think that mixing more waves would make it look even better.
+If Mixing two waves looks so nice, you'd be correct to think that mixing more waves can look even better.
 The problem is how many do you need?
 For each additional wave you need to calculate a whole lot more sines and cosines.
 It gets even worse when you need to do this in 3D.
 CPUs and GPUs are insanely fast, but at some point brute forcing a problem won't work.
 Also, wasn't this supposed to be an article about interactive water simulation?
 How on earth do you interact with sine waves!?

-## Mix All the Waves!
+## Mix _ALL_ the Waves!

-Since you already know that this article is about using the FFT to simulate water, perhaps you won't be surprised when I reveal that the FFT is the magical algorithm that can calculate 10's of thousands of sines and cosines without the cost.
+Since you already know that this article is about using the FFT to simulate water, perhaps you won't be surprised when I reveal that the FFT is the magical solution that can calculate 10's of thousands of sines and cosines without the cost.
 Even better, you don't really even need to know much about trigonometry.
-If you followed along with the scrolling sine waves above, you should be able to understand the rest of the article.
+If you followed along with the scrolling sine waves above, you should be able to understand the rest of the article just fine.

+# Complex Numbers

+The FFT operates on complex numbers.
+Don't let the name fool you, they're just fancy 2D vectors with many common properties.
+Addition works the same, and calculating their length or direction works the same way.
+One of the main differences is how they are written: instead of _(x,&nbsp;y)_ you would write _(x&nbsp;+&nbsp;y*i)_.
+The x part is called the "real" part, and the y part is called the "imaginary" part.
+The magic comes when you multiply them since it lets you do a bunch of trigonometry stuff without actually doing trigonometry.
+All you need to know for this article is that when you multiply two complex numbers you add the angles of their directions together and multiply their lengths to get the result.
+Basically you get scaling and rotation in the same step, and the implementation is just a few regular multiplications and additions.
+Magic!

+(TODO needs a diagram here probably?)

 # The FFT Algorithm

+One way to view the Fast Fourier Transform is a fast a way to break a sequence of numbers into an equivalent list of waves.
+When those waves are added back together, you get the original sequence back.
+Adding them back together means calculating a lot of sines and cosines, so the inverse FFT provides a fast way to do that.
+Part of what makes the FFT so quick is that it doesn't actually need to calculate any sines or cosines.
+How it works is pretty clever, but that's a topic for another article. :D

+Time to get our feet wet!
+On the left you have 16 pairs of sliders for the water surface, and on the right is 16 pairs of sliders for the waves it breaks down into.
+The pairs of sliders are complex numbers.
+On the left side, the water height is the "real" part, and the velocity is the "imaginary" part.
+On the right side the amplitude of the wave corresponds to the length of the complex number, and it's phase angle is the direction of it.
+So both sides are complex numbers, just shown in a way that makes sense.
+Right away, you can see when the water surface looks like a sine wave, it decomposes into a single wave.

 <canvas id="fft-io" style="border:solid 1px #0002;"></canvas>